Styyx1/Ruvaak-Readme/README.md

 - For player homes please refer to [the list of player homes](https://github.com/chri3i/Ruvaak-Readme/blob/main/Ruvaak%20Player%20Homes.md)
 - Some noteworthy mods without going into more detail [Darkend](https://www.nexusmods.com/skyrimspecialedition/mods/10423), [Clockwork](https://www.nexusmods.com/skyrimspecialedition/mods/4155), [The Sinister Seven](https://www.nexusmods.com/skyrimspecialedition/mods/19178), [The Shadow of Meresis](https://www.nexusmods.com/skyrimspecialedition/mods/38167) and [Blackreack Railroad](https://www.nexusmods.com/skyrimspecialedition/mods/435)
 - The full list of mods in Ruvaak can be viewed [here](https://loadorderlibrary.com/lists/ruvaak-1)
+- This readme constsist of multiple parts.
+Check out the other parts like [Changes to gameplay](changes%20to%20gameplay.md) and the [Beginner's Guide](Ruvaak%20Beginners%20guide.md)

 This work is licensed under a
 [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].